entando-samples/e71-jhipster-conference-rbac/README.md

 # Blueprint for a Conference entity
-The project contains a Blueprint-generated microservice and MFEs for Entando 7.1
+The project contains a Blueprint-generated microservice and MFEs for Entando 7.1 with simple RBAC checks in place for a few APIs

 ## Prerequisites
 1. Docker account